 - Delloite's State of the Media Democracy Survey shows that less Americans are watching television traditionally and many people are streaming movies on their tablets.
 What does this mean for the future on the TV and movie business?

 Filmmaker Derek Cianfrance ()

-Filmmaker Derek Cianfrance made a name for himself with his 2010 film Blue Valentine, starring Ryan Gosling and Michelle Williams.
-The movie received critical acclaim and Williams was nominated for an Oscar.
-His new movie, The Place Beyond the Pines, is a gritty drama that also stars Gosling along with Bradley Cooper, Eva Mendes, Rose Byrne and Ray Liotta.
+Filmmaker Derek Cianfrance made a name for himself with this 2010 film Blue Valentine, starring Ryan Gosling and Michelle Williams.
+The movie got critical acclaim and Williams was nominated for an Oscar.
+His new movie, The Place Beyond the Pines, is a gritty drama that also stars Ryan Gosling along with Bradley Cooper, Eva Mendes, Rose Byrne and Ray Liotta.
 The movie premiered at the Toronto International Film Festival where Focus Features bought it for domestic distribution.
-They plan to release it sometime next year.

 Engage & Discuss